-Understand the initial limits for ACH transactions and how you can increase those limits for your ministry.
+Understand the initial limits for ACH transactions and how you can increase those limits for your organization.

-Limits can be frustrating—especially when you're not expecting them.
+Limits can be frustrating—especially when you are not expecting them.
 The purpose of this article is to help you understand the initial limits for ACH transactions, why they exist, and how you can apply for an increase.

 Initial ACH Limits

-When you complete the My Well Ministry application, we take that information and run it past our underwriting department.
-This department exists to help filter out organizations that may not be legit in order reduce our overall risk.
+When you complete the My Well Ministry application, we take that information and send it to our underwriting department for processing.
+This department exists to help filter out possible fraudulent organizations in order reduce our overall risk.
 This is important because it helps us continue to offer the lowest possible rates to as many ministries as possible.

-Because bank account transactions are processed differently that credit cards, a part of this process is to set initial limits for ACH transactions.
+Bank account transactions are processed differently than credit cards, and part of this process is to set initial limits for ACH transactions.
 The limits are based on a variety of factors, unique to each merchant, based on the information provided in the application.
 Monthly volume, bank statements, types of transactions, and the amount requested are all a part of this process.

 Understanding How ACH Limits Work

-Generally, limits apply per customer for a 6 day period.
-So, if your limit is set to $5,000, it means each donor will be limited to a maximum of $5,000 donated for a 6 day period.
+Generally, limits apply per customer for a six day period.
+So, if your limit is set to $5,000, it means each donor will be limited to a maximum of $5,000 donated for a seven day period.

 If 1,000 people all wanted to give $5,000 from 1,000 different bank accounts, that is fine.
 That would be $5,000,000.

-If 5,000 people want to give $5,000 from 5,000 different bank accounts and 2 weeks later they all want to give from those same bank accounts, that is fine as well.
+If 5,000 people want to give $5,000 from 5,000 different bank accounts and two weeks later they all want to give from those same bank accounts, that is fine as well.

-But if 5,000 people want to give $5,000 from 5,000 different bank accounts and 6 days later 1 of those people try to give anything from the same bank account, it would not be approved.
+But if 5,000 people want to give $5,000 from 5,000 different bank accounts and six days later one of those people tries to give $1.00 from the same bank account, it would not be approved.

 After reading these examples, we hope it's clear that these limits impact individual donors who are giving large amounts, and not your monthly aggregate volume.